igalonso/ServerlessOps/documentation/3_building_your_ci_cd_pipeline/README.md

 1. Copy the content of the folder **ServerlessOps_workshop** to the recently created **ServerlessOps_Repository**
 <img src="../images/codecommit_copy_content.png" />
+2. You can delete most of the content here since the backend application will use only the following files:
+ -	template.yaml
+ - buildspec.yml
+ - functions (folder).

+ If you decide to remove the rest of the files, your code will be lighter and deployments will go faster.
+Also, having a clean repository will prevent future mistakes.
 2. Run these commands to perform the inital commit:

 ````bash